aridel96/10-Will-It-SVG/ReadME.md

   Under Construction

   ## Technologies Used
-  Node.JS, NPM, Inquirer, and FS File System were used to create this application.
+  Node.JS, NPM, Inquirer, Jest and FS File System were used to create this application.

   JEST